-PROPOSAL NO. 1 - ELECTION OF CLASS II DIRECTORS
+PROPOSAL NO. 1 - ELECTION OF CLASS I DIRECTORS

-Our board of directors currently consists of seven members.
+Our board of directors currently consists of eight members.
 In accordance with the terms of our certificate of incorporation and bylaws, our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the class I directors are Christopher Paige, Ph.D. and Philip Vickers, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2022; - the class II directors are Ian Clark and Annalisa Jenkins, M.B.B.S., F.R.C.P. and their terms will expire at the Annual Meeting; and - the class III directors are Bruce Booth, D.Phil., Phillip Donenberg and Geoff MacKay, and their terms will expire at the annual meeting of stockholders to be held in 2021.
+- the class I directors are Gail Farfel, Ph.D., Christopher Paige, Ph.D. and Philip Vickers, Ph.D., and their terms will expire at the Annual Meeting; - the class II directors are Ian Clark and Annalisa Jenkins, M.B.B.S., F.R.C.P., and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the class III directors are Bruce Booth, D.Phil., Phillip Donenberg and Geoff MacKay, and their terms will expire at the annual meeting of stockholders to be held in 2024.